A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Solution

 \subsection{Energy-aware planner}

-This section presents an energy-aware extension of the motion planner in Section~\ref{sec:motionPlanner} for minimizing the energy consumed by the~\acp{UAV} during the mission.
-The core idea is to determine the optimal cruising speed~\cite[Ch.~5]{Leishman2006CUP}, such that each~\ac{UAV} travels with minimal energy consumption and then tries to generate the vehicle's trajectories as close as possible to those nominal speeds.
-The computation of that optimal speed accounts for the aerodynamics of the multirotors to restrain the power demanded by the motors.
+This section introduces an energy-aware extension of the motion planner presented in Section~\ref{sec:motionPlanner}, focusing on minimizing the energy consumption of the~\acp{UAV} during the mission.
+This results in implicit savings in multi-rotor flight time.
+The key concept is to determine the optimal cruising speed, considering the aerodynamics of the multi-rotors, to achieve minimal energy usage.
+The goal is to generate trajectories for the~\acp{UAV} that closely align with these optimal speeds.

-The electric power required by a multirotor decreases with increasing low forward speed.
-In contrast, this power increases dramatically at high speed due to parasitic losses~\cite[Ch.~5]{Leishman2006CUP}.
-The combination of both effects leads to the existence of an optimal value for the forward speed that minimizes the energy consumption of the vehicle and extends its flight time.
-The authors in~\cite[Ch.~5]{Leishman2006CUP} describe this energetically optimal forward speed $v^\star$ for multirotors as
+The power required by a multi-rotor decreases as the low forward speed increases, while it increases significantly at high speeds due to parasitic losses.
+This combination of effects gives rise to an optimal forward speed that minimizes the energy consumption of the~\ac{UAV} and maximizes its flight time.
+This energetically optimal forward speed, denoted as $v^\star$, is described in~\cite[Ch.~5]{Leishman2006CUP}, and defined as: where $m \in \mathbb{R}$ represents the mass of the vehicle, $n_r \in \mathbb{N}$ denotes the number of rotors, $A \in \mathbb{R}$ corresponds to the rotor disk area, $f \in \mathbb{R}$ represents the equivalent flat plate area of the fuselage, $\kappa \in \mathbb{R}$ is the induced power correction factor, and $\varrho \in \mathbb{R}$ denotes the air density.